-Our Audit Committee currently consists of Mr. Krochuk, as the chairperson, Mr. Reding and Mr. Engle.
-Mr. Krochuk has a strong and vast financial history specializing as an investment advisor.
+Our Audit Committee currently consists of Mr. McGoldrick, as the chairperson, Mr. Reding and Mr. Krochuk.
+Mr. McGoldrick has a strong and vast financial history specializing in the medical device industry.
 He qualifies as a financial expert and meets independence within the meaning of NASDAQ's listing standards.
 Each Audit Committee member is a non-employee director of the Board.
 The Board of Directors reviews the NASDAQ listing standards definition of independence for Audit Committee members on an annual basis and has determined that all current members of our Audit Committee are independent (as independence is currently defined in Rule 5605(a)(2) of the NASDAQ listing standards).
 The Audit Committee met four times in fiscal 2014 and four times in fiscal 2015.